api3dao/old-api3-docs/request-response-protocol/request.md

 ### 1. Regular request

-A regular request refers to a template, yet provides its own `requesterInd`, `designatedWallet`, `fulfillAddress`, `fulfillFunctionId` that will override the ones from the template.
+A regular request refers to a template, yet provides its own `requesterIndex`, `designatedWallet`, `fulfillAddress`, `fulfillFunctionId` that will override the ones from the template.

 ### 2. Short request